s-glass/reading-notes/class1notes.md

 ## An Analogy ##

 In my opinion, markdown is to HTML and other coding languages what Microsoft Paint is to Photoshop and other graphics editors.
-Paint is simple, straightfoward, and intuitive, whereas other graphics editors take time and extra knowledge to master.
+Paint is simple, straightfoward, and intuitive, whereas other graphics editors take time and specific knowledge to master.
 In this way, I feel that Markdown is a simplel, straightforward, and intuitive way to create formatted text.

 ![Paint FTW](paint.jpg)